Sonoran-Software/Sonoran-Store-Docs/events/installation.md

 Events is standalone by default.
 ESX, QBCore, Qbox, and optional integration resources can be configured after the base installation.

-## 1. Download the granted package
+## 1. Download the granted packages

-Download the current Events asset from the official delivery flow associated with the purchasing CFX/Tebex account.
-Extract it before copying it to the server.
+Download the free Events Core package and each separately entitled paid DLC from the official delivery flow associated with the CFX/Tebex account.
+Extract each asset before copying it to the server.

 Do not decrypt or edit protected Asset Escrow files.
 Customer configuration, server-only integration settings, persistence data, and documentation are the